Skip to main content

 Assign to an Agent

 Go to Control Hub > Agents, edit an agent, and scroll to the MCP Servers section.
 Check the servers you want this agent to use.
+For OAuth servers, each user who chats with the agent must connect their own account first.

 Example: Public MCP Servers

-Many services now offer hosted MCP servers you can connect directly:
+Many services offer hosted MCP servers you can connect directly:

 ServerURLTransportAuth